anna099/hegel/actualisation/2-pleasure.md

-Kalkavage is right to identify *Pleasure and Necessity* as 'the erotic version of sense-certainty': in the pleasure seeker we find the desire inherent to self-consciousness fused with sensuous certainty's desperation to grasp its object immediately, to attach itself directly to what it points to.
-The relation in sensuous certainty between the 'I' and the 'This' is paralleled here in the relation of Faust (or the pleasure seeker) and the pleasure he desires.
+Kalkavage is right to identify *Pleasure and Necessity* as 'the erotic version of sense-certainty': in the pleasure seeker we find the desire inherent to self-consciousness fused with sensuous certainty's desperation to grasp its object immediately, to attach itself directly to what it points to.[^41] The relation in sensuous certainty between the 'I' and the 'This' is paralleled here in the relation of Faust (or the pleasure seeker) and the pleasure he desires.
 Of course, the relation of sensuous certainty wasn't actually immediate: it was, unbeknownst to the 'I', mediated by the universal.
 The same goes for the relation of pleasure seeking; this time, the universal is not a mere concept but is the social sphere which Faust naively thinks he has left behind.